-During the course of the Dukesfield Smelters and Carriers project, access has been provided to recently discovered original documents belonging to the Allendale Estate.
-We are very grateful to the 4th Viscount Allendale and Hon.
+During the course of the Dukesfield Smelters and Carriers project, access was provided to recently discovered original documents belonging to the Allendale Estate.
+We are very grateful to the 4th Viscount Allendale and the Hon.
 Wentworth Beaumont for making these documents available to us for transcription.
-The documents are yet to be catalogued, and so are simply arranged here in groups and download files based on correspondents or topics.
-It is possible that the original documents will be added to those presently in the care of Northumberland Archives in due course, but until then they are not available for public consultation.
+The documents are yet to be fully catalogued, and so are simply arranged here in groups and download files based on correspondents or topics.
+The original documents are now in the care of Northumberland Archives, under piece references NRO 11603 and 11619, and will be available for public consultation once catalogued.

 Wentworth letters.
 These letters were written by Sir Thomas Wentworth, mostly in the years before he changed his name to Blackett in 1777.
 The recipient of most of them is un-named but can by context be identified as Sir John Wentworth, 1737-1820, last colonial governor of New Hampshire before the American Revolution.
 The transcripts included here are themselves taken from an earlier manuscript, transcribed from the originals by W.B.Beaumont in 1868, who described their provenance then as “once the property of Mrs Gore, [and] lent to me by General the Hon James Macdonald.”
 The Bretton Woods resort in New Hampshire, famous as the venue for the 1944 international conference which laid the foundations of the post Second World War international financial institutions, was apparently so-named by Wentworth for its connections to the Wentworths Bretton estate in Yorkshire.
 Some background on this is available here as an article by Leonard Bartle.